aaronjstern/search-engine-hyperskill/README.md

 - All: returns lines where all of the query terms are present
 - None: returns lines where none of the query terms are present

-All strategies use an constructed inverted index for efficient searching.
+All strategies use an inverted index for efficient searching.